 Now, this doesn’t mean resistance bands are as good as free weights for building muscle and strength, but resistance bands do have their advantages and they can be effective.
 We won’t go too in-depth on resistance bands vs free weights, as you can ready about that in the link we just provided.
 However, we will go over some of the qualities that make resistance bands useful for trainees of all levels.
 Moreover, we will give you some sample band workouts & exercises for building muscle and strength.

 For beginners and those with joint issues, resistance bands will provide all the tension needed to build strength and muscle.
-They can be used in tandem with bodyweight exercises (i.e. banded push ups) and they can be used to mimic free weight exercises (i.e. banded shoulder presses, banded chest press, banded rows, and so on)
+They can be used in tandem with bodyweight exercises (i.e. banded push ups) and they can be used to mimic free weight exercises (i.e. resistance band squats, banded shoulder presses, deadlifts with bands only, banded chest press, banded rows, and so on)

 For those who are more advanced in fitness, resistance bands also have their place…